artnie/miscellaneous/README.md

 **auto_set_ros_ip**

 For ROS developers.
-Provides a script that changes ROS_IP, ROS_HOSTNAME and ROS_MASTER_URI to your current IP.
+Provides a script that changes `ROS_IP`, `ROS_HOSTNAME` and `ROS_MASTER_URI` to your current IP.
 Useful for frequently changing networks with foreign roscore.

 **emacs_setup**